|Position:||Assistant Head Coach/Special Teams Coordinator|

 “Mark Tommerdahl is one of the elite special teams coaches in the country who has been a key member of staffs at the top level of college football,” head coach Sonny Dykes said.
-“He has an impeccable track record in developing top specialists and producing some of the strongest special teams play in the nation.
-He also does a tremendous job of developing tight ends and will do an excellent job this season in his expanded role of working with fullbacks.”
+“He has an impeccable track record in developing top specialists and producing some of the strongest special teams play in the nation.”

 “Cal is a program with a strong long-standing tradition of overall excellence,” Tommerdahl said.
 “Our objectives remain to revive that tradition and build upon it.
 It is an honor to represent one of the elite academic institutions in the country.
 We simply need to perform and recruit to the level of this fine institution.”

-Tommerdahl has served on coaching staffs of 13 bowl teams as well as six league champions and two division winners at some of the top Division I football programs in the country over his three decades as a collegiate coach.
+Including the 2015 bowl Cal is eligible for Tommerdahl has served on coaching staffs of 14 bowl teams as well as six league champions and two division winners at some of the top Division I football programs in the country over his three decades as a collegiate coach.

 Prior to his arrival in Berkeley, Tommerdahl spent four seasons at Louisiana Tech from 2009-12, including the final three as the special teams coordinator and inside receivers coach under Dykes.
-During his tenure with the Bulldogs, he tutored a pair of All-Americans in two-time first-team selection punter Ryan Allen (2011, ’12) and tight end Dennis Morris (2009), with Allen punting in all 16 regular-season games and both postseason contests for the New England Patriots in 2013 after signing an undrafted free agent contract with the NFL team following his 2012 collegiate season.
+During his tenure with the Bulldogs, he tutored a pair of All-Americans in two-time first-team selection punter Ryan Allen (2011, ’12) and tight end Dennis Morris (2009), with Allen punting in all 32 regular-season games and five postseason contests for the Super Bowl XLIX champion New England Patriots during the 2013 and 2014 after signing an undrafted free agent contract with the NFL team following his 2012 collegiate season.

 In addition to leading the country in scoring offense and total offense with a unit that posted the fifth-highest per-game scoring average ever by a team in the Football Bowl Subdivision (FBS), Louisiana Tech was among the NCAA’s top 20 in 2012 in passing offense (3rd, 350.75 ypg), fewest sacks allowed (7th, 0.83 spg), turnover margin (10th, +1.08 per game) and rushing offense (18th, 227.17 ypg).
 The Bulldogs scored more than 40 points in 11 of 12 games and over 50 points on eight occasions.